pantrypoints/sp/content/en/research/ancient/jewish/old-testament/deuteronomy/chapter-23.md

 20 You may charge foreigners interest.
 But you must not charge interest on your brother Israelite so that Enki may bless you in all that you do in the land you are entering to possess.

 21 When you shalt vow a vow unto Enki your God, you shalt not slack to pay it: for Enki will surely require it of you; and it would be sin in you.

 22 But if you shalt forbear to vow, it shall be no sin in you.
 23 That which is gone out of your lips you shalt keep and perform; [even] a free will offering, according as you hast vowed unto Enki, which you hast promised with your mouth.

-24 When you comest into your neighbour’s vineyard, then you mayest eat grapes your fill at thine own pleasure;
+24 If you enter your neighbor’s vineyard, you may eat all the grapes you want, but do not put any in your basket.

+25 If you enter your neighbor’s grainfield, you may pick kernels with your hands, but you must not put a sickle to their standing grain.